apache/calcite-avatica-go/site/develop/avatica-go.md

 ### Manual set up
 1. Install [Go](https://golang.org/doc/install).

-For Go 1.10 and below, install the dependencies (skip these steps if using Go 1.11 and above):
-1a.
-Install [dep](https://github.com/golang/dep): `go get -u github.com/golang/dep/cmd/dep`

-1b.
-Install dependencies by running `dep ensure -v` from the root of the repository.

 2. The test suite requires access to an instance of Avatica running HSQLDB and an instance of Apache Phoenix running the Phoenix Query Server.